MoralistFestus/twicon-icon/README.md

 ## Stroke weight
 When using an `outline` icon variant it is possible to adjust the stroke weight, for improved visual balance relative to the icon's size or relative to the weight of adjacent text.
-You can set a specific size by applying the `--ionicon-stroke-weight` CSS custom property to the `.twicon` component.
+You can set a specific size by applying the `--twicon-stroke-weight` CSS custom property to the `.twicon` component.
 The default value is 32px.

 ```html
 <i class="twicon-camera"></i>